aschmiedeke/gbtdocs/docs/references/astrid.rst

 Solutions must be chosen by the observer and manually sent to the active surface.
 Therefore, it is essential that the Zernike fits and raw AutoOOF data are examined carefully before deciding upon a solution.
-Steps for validating and discerning appropriate solutions can be found in XXX.
+Steps for validating and discerning appropriate solutions can be found in :ref:`how-tos/general_guides/autooof:AutoOOF Strategy`.

-.. todo:: Add reference to GBTog 6.2

 Continuum Data Display